VA Health Care Eligibility, Priority Groups, & Copays

 - Sub-priority D: Veterans who were registered as of June 15, 2009 and whose annual income is 10 percent or less above VA’s geographically adjusted income limits are eligible under Sub-priority D.

-Additionally, there are Sub-priority E and Sub-priority G. These sub-priority groups do not provide for VA health care services, however.
-There is one exception in that veterans who have been rated at a non-compensable 0 percent for their service-related disability may receive medical benefits that cover only their service-related injury or disability.
+Additionally, there are Sub-priority E and Sub-priority G, which do not provide for VA health care services.
+There is one exception, however, in that veterans who have been rated at a non-compensable 0 percent for their service-related disability may receive medical benefits that cover only their service-related injury or disability.

 VA Healthcare Co-Payments for Each Priority Group